 What is required?

-The sites are small, so it should be possible to cover a number of woodland plots in a morning; each plot should take around 20 to 30 minutes to survey, depending on size!
+The sites are small, so it should be possible to cover a number of woodland plots on a farm in a morning; each plot should take around 20 to 30 minutes to survey, depending on size!

-Four morning visits are required between 15th March 2019 and 15th July 2019, to record all in and around the farm wood plot.
-Registrations will be recorded on site maps, using Common Bird Census species and activity codes, mainly to accurately plot all individuals and help avoid double counting.
-A summary of the number of territories detected will then be determined from each survey visits.
+Four morning visits are required between mid March 2019 and 15 July 2019, to record all birds in and around the farm wood plot.
+Registrations will be recorded on site maps, using standard BTO species and activity codes, mainly to accurately plot all individuals and help avoid double counting.
+A summary of the number of territories detected will then be determined from each survey visit.

-Some basic, but essential, habitat recording will be required for farm wood, to record the features such as tree species, boundary type and mammal activity.
+Some basic, but essential, habitat recording will be required for farm woods, to record the features such as tree species, boundary type and mammal activity.

 How to sign-up for the survey

-From mid-January it will be possible to register for the survey.
-Yuo will be able to view an interactive map of farm woodland locations, summarises by 1-km squares, from which you can select the sites you would like to survey.
+It is now possible to register for the survey.
+You will be able to view an interactive map of farm woodland locations, summarises by 1-km squares, from which you can select the sites you would like to survey.

 Some squares may only have single farm woods, whereas others will have many, so we would encourage you to pick squares with multiple farm woods if possible.